-In honor of the birthday of American poet Sara Teasdale (1884-1933), here is a choral setting of her poem “Only in Sleep.”
+In honor of the birthday of American poet Sara Teasdale (1884-1933), here is a choral setting by Ēriks Ešenvalds of one of her poems.

 Only in sleep I see their faces,

 Children I played with when I was a child,